zelronchain/azure-blockchain-projects/bletchley/bletchley-whitepaper.md

 Additionally, Cryptlets and or their CryptletContainer could be signed by or include digital signatures from identities that the Cryptlet could do work “on-behalf of”.
 For example, a user could create a Cryptlet and sign it with their digital signature and when invoked would perform actions as an agent for the user in a business process.

-The addition of this middleware tier can be thought of as Blockchain 3.0; Data and Logic on a chain with Cryptlets called via a CryptoDelegate from a Smart Contract for off-chain functionality.
+The addition of this Cryptlet Fabric tier can be thought of as Blockchain 3.0; Data and Logic on a chain with Cryptlets called via a CryptoDelegate from a Smart Contract for off-chain functionality.

 ![3.0](images/evolution.png)

-##Blockchain Middleware##
+##Blockchain Fabric##
 Since a distributed ledger network’s value is multiplied by the number of different participants, it becomes obvious that consortiums will dominate the landscape.
 This brings up the need for interoperability.
 And while we are at it…management and operations, privacy, identity, key management and an enhanced execution model rounds out the list of initial enterprise consortium requirements.
 There will be more, but we have to start somewhere.

-Blockchain Middleware is essentially an “Enterprise Consortium Distributed Ledger Fabric” that would look and feel like traditional middleware, except it would span the globe functioning largely as APIs or Platform as a Service.
+Blockchain Fabric is essentially an “Enterprise Consortium Distributed Ledger Fabric” that would look and feel like traditional middleware, except it would span the globe functioning largely as APIs or Platform as a Service.

-This middleware would provide the following core services:
+This Fabric would provide the following core services:

 - **Identity and Certificate Services** - functionality found in both Azure Active Directory and Key Vault to provide PaaS services for authentication, authorization, key issuance, storage, access and lifecycle management.
 Providing Cryptlet registration and policy as well as establishing identity for people, organizations, key transactions and contracts and things, this service can be a platform for others to build vertical services like a KYC (“know your customer”) service, asset registration and federation, etc.
 - **Encryption Services** – partial payload encryption, or field level encryption for blockchain transactions with various encryption schemes (homomorphic, threshold, etc.) to make secret those values that should only be seen by the owner and counter parties + regulators